 Never sit in a seat displaying a reservation card, unless it's yours.
 However if the reservation card indicates that the seat is reserved from say Karlsruhe to Frankfurt, and you are going from Basel to Karlsruhe, just help yourself to the seat.
 The reservation card will be attached to the seat, or be in a holder on the outside of the compartment.
 On those reservation only trains in Sweden and Norway, though, reservation cards are not evident.
 Ask the conductor if there is a seat available.
 On a train with reservation cards, all seats without a card are available.
 First come, first served.

 Above is the outer door area of a car ready to go from Prague to Berlin Lichtenberg station, with stops in Decin, Dresden Hbf (where I got off), and at Berlin Schönefeld airport.
 Seats 81 through 116 are at this end of the car.
 The cigarette symbol indicates that smoking is allowed.
-The hl.n. stands for hlavni nadrazi (main station).
-Flugh is short for Flughafen, German for airport.
+The hl.n. is hlavni nadrazi (main station).
+Flugh is short for Flughafen.
 D378 is the train number.